Document Object Model: Text nodes

 Text content within an element is represented as a text node in the DOM tree.
-Text nodes do not have attributes or child nodes, and are always leaf nodes in the tree.
-For example, the text content "My Website" in the title element and "Welcome" in the h1 element in the above example are both represented as text nodes.
+Text nodes do not have attributes or child nodes and are therefore always leaf nodes in the tree.
+For example, the text content "My Website" in the title element and "Welcome" in the h1 element are both represented as text nodes.

 Attributes as properties

 Attributes of an element are represented as properties of the element node in the DOM tree.
 For example, an element with the following HTML: